 Her husband, Borys, who had remained in Ukraine to work, rushed to find a flight to the United States.
 “I had a big night of prayer.
 I was fighting with God and trying to understand what happened,” he says.
 “When I got to the hospital, I saw my daughter in a little bed with lots of medical equipment all around her.
 It was a really hard, really dark time in my life.”

-They prayed for miracles.
-And on January 6, the first miracle occurred.
+On January 6, the first miracle occurred.
 “I prayed that my daughter would wake up out of her coma on our Christmas, which is celebrated January 6 and 7 in Ukraine,” says Valeriia.
 “That morning, she opened her eyes.”

 In St. Louis, a second miracle was under way.
 In a local Starbucks, Andy Benes leads several Bible studies each week and has come to know the employees.
 Over time, he and his wife became friends with the Ukrainian barista, Marina Antipova, and her sister Anna.